Bad Girls from Valley High: Production

+The movie was filmed from March to May 2000 and shelved for years.
 Originally titled A Fate Totally Worse than Death, the screenplay was based on the novel of the same name.
 The film was shot on location in Vancouver, British Columbia.
 Several scenes were filmed at the Cleveland Dam.

+Development and production

+The film is an adaptation of Paul Fleischman's 1995 young adult novel "A Fate Totally Worse Than Death".
+Andrew Lane penned the initial adaptation for the screen, followed by subsequent rewrites from the team of Jason Friedberg & Aaron Seltzer.
+Screenwriter Larry Block, having read the novel independently, later approached producers Sid, Jon, and Bill Sheinberg of The Bubble Factory regarding the film rights.
+Block was subsequently hired to perform script revisions, which moved the project into active pre-production under director John Kretchmer.
+Following the film's completion, a Writers Guild of America credit arbitration resulted in Block not receiving final on-screen screenwriting credit, with final billing going to Lane and Robert LoCash.

 Reception

 Daniel Kelly of DVD Talk said, "Really, the film isn't unwatchable, just don't expect anything intense or worthy of a second look (other than Janet Leigh's performance)."